 Isothermal Process - Definition, Example, Formula, FAQs

+In this article, we will discuss the Isothermal Process which is a thermodynamic process in which the temperature of a system remains constant throughout the process.
 In real life, we can observe isothermal processes in refrigeration and air conditioning systems, where gases are compressed and expanded while maintaining a constant temperature to regulate cooling.
-Similarly, natural processes, such as the slow melting of glaciers, can exhibit near-isothermal conditions, where temperature remains constant as the ice absorbs heat to transition into water without a significant rise in temperature.
+Let's discuss the concept of the Isothermal process in detail

 What is an Isothermal Process?